aeslaughter/moose/docs/content/utilities/moosedown/core.md

 Therefore, the following sections should be read in detail to understand the supported syntax, especially if you are familiar with more general markdown formats.

+Syntax is separated into two groups: [block](#core-block) and [inline](#core-inline).
+Block content is made of items that make, as the name suggests, blocks of text.
+Blocks of text include items such as code snippets, quotations, and paragraphs themselves.
+On the other hand, inline items are those that are applicable to small portions of text (e.g., words).
+Bold and italics are two examples of inline items.

 !alert! note title=MooseDown is a restricted version of [markdown].
 To unify the markdown content and to create a fast parser a limited set of markdown is being used to define the MooseDocs language.
 The following sections detail the syntax that comprise the syntax.
 !alert-end!

-## Block Content
+## Block Content id=core-block

 ### Code
-Code blocks are created by enclosing the code for display in triple backticks.
-Settings for the code block are defined by key-value pairings that follow the backticks.
+Code snippets are created by enclosing the code for display in triple backticks (```), as shown in.

-!devel settings module=moosedown.extensions.core object=Code caption=Foo

-!devel! example caption=Basic fenced code block.
+!devel! example caption=Basic fenced code block. id=code-block-example
 ```language=bash
 export METHOD=opt
 ```
 !devel-end!

+Settings for code blocks are code block are defined by key-value pairings that follow the backticks;
+[code-settings] lists the available settings for code blocks.

+!devel settings module=moosedown.extensions.core object=Code id=code-settings caption=Foo

 ### Quotations
 Quote blocks are created by starting a line with the `>` character, with a single trailing